-This kind of classy behavior may not earn you a standing ovation on your way out the door, let alone an emotionally resonant and star-studded tribute video sponsored by Nike.
+This kind of classy behavior may not earn you a standing ovation on your way out the door, let alone an emotionally resonant and star-studded tribute videos sponsored by Nike and Gatorade.
 But it can’t hurt in the good karma department — and is very likely to pay off in hard currency after you hang up your spikes.

 More in Careers:

 These Two Key Moves Will Help You Land Your Dream Second Career

 How to Find Happiness in Your Second Career—And Earn Money Too